openstack-archive/fuel-ccp-installer/doc/source/troubleshooting.rst

 Network check
 =============

-While a net check is a part of deployment process, you can run it manually from the admin node as well:
+While a net check is a part of deployment process, you can run the basic DNS check manually from a cluster node as ``bash /usr/local/bin/test_networking.sh``.
+You can as well run all network checks from the admin node:

 .. code:: sh